ArnaudBelcour/liasis/README.rst

 which computes an hypergeometric test for variables and calculates different multiple tests corrections (Bonferroni, Holm, Sidak, Benjamini & Hochberg and SGoF).

-The second class ("GOEnrichmentAnalysis") inherits from "PandasBasedEnrichmentAnalysis" and overrides a function to add GO label to the results.
+The second class ("AnnotationEnrichmentAnalysis") inherits from "PandasBasedEnrichmentAnalysis" and overrides a function to add label for three annotations (GO terms, EC and InterPro domains) to the results.

-The third class ("EnrichmentAnalysis") peforms an analysis on file and add the SGoF multiple testing correction.
+The third class ("EnrichmentAnalysis") peforms an analysis using the SGoF multiple testing correction.

 Tests used :